Alexandra Worden: Research

 Worden's research focuses on the physiology and ecology of eukaryotic phytoplankton and their roles in the carbon cycle.
+Worden studies photosynthetic microorganisms in the ocean and how they affect the movement of carbon in marine ecosystems.
 She initiated this research through an NSF Postdoctoral Fellowship in Microbial Biology and expanded it thereafter by adapting multiple molecular and omic methods to characterize the evolution and ecological contributions of these photosynthetic plankton, which are now known to be major ocean primary producers.
 At Scripps Institution of Oceanography, a different research pursuit on microbial interactions, while in the laboratory of Farooq Azam, led to her work that overturned the idea that Vibrio cholerae existed primarily attached to copepods in aquatic systems.
 This was considered important for understanding the ecology of this human pathogen and vectors for transmission of infective cells.
 During this period she and Azam introduced the concept of Ecosystems Biology (also spelled Eco-systems Biology, EcoSystems Biology or (Eco)-systems Biology), coining the term in a 2004 perspective.
 The concept was embraced by the scientific community in several later perspectives, and is being pursued by human microbiome-biologist Jeroen Raes and microbial oceanographer Edward DeLong.
 A Jacques Monod conference on Marine Eco-Systems Biology was initiated in 2015.